MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 7. Configure your solution to target a specific platform such as x86 or x64.
 Custom UWP controls are not supported in projects that target **Any CPU**.

     1. In **Solution Explorer**, right-click the solution node and select **Properties** -> **Configuration Properties** -> **Configuration Manager**.
     2. Under **Active solution platform**, select **New**.
     3. In the **New Solution Platform** dialog, select **x64** or **x86** and press **OK**.
     4. Close the open dialog boxes.

-## Create a XamlApplication object in a UWP app project
+## Define a XamlApplication class in a UWP app project

 Next, add a UWP app project to the same solution as your WPF project.
-You will revise the default `App` class in this project to derive from the `Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication` class provided by the Windows Community Toolkit.
-The **WindowsXamlHost** object in your WPF app needs this `XamlApplication` object to host custom UWP controls.
+You will revise the default `App` class in this project to derive from the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class provided by the Windows Community Toolkit.
+For more information about the purpose of this class, see [this section](#required-components).

 1. In **Solution Explorer**, right-click the solution node and select **Add** -> **New Project**.
 2. Add a **Blank App (Universal Windows)** project to your solution.
 Make sure the target version and minimum version are both set to **Windows 10, version 1903** or later.